 Don’t Expect to Be Perfect But Do Expect God’s Provision

 Beginning to follow your husband’s leadership does not mean you will do it perfectly from now on.
 Trust me.
 I know.
 I have been walking in this life for many years, and I still struggle sometimes.
 Things definitely got easier, and I became more consistent over time.
 But my submission does still falter.
-It happens for different reasons including fear, selfishness, or contention due to those pesky hormones.
+It happens for different reasons including fear, selfishness, and contention due to those pesky hormones.
 When it happens, hopefully before too much discord, I inevitably return to what I have seen in God’s word.
 I am fully convicted and persuaded from the Bible that submitting in everything to my husband is God’s will for me.
 So, I confess my sinfulness to God and my husband and submit.

 God has blessed my submission countless times with good outcomes, even in situations that were hard or scary to submit in.
 I submitted in those situations because I believe that the fear that things won’t turn out favorably is never an acceptable excuse for me to disobey the commands of Scripture.
 I also believe that God is sovereign.
 I trust that He is working all things after the counsel of His will (Ephesians 1:11) and for good (Romans 8:28) even in tough situations.